colonelpanic8/okcupyd/README.rst

 ~~~~~~~~~~~

 Installing the okcupyd package should add an executable script to a
-directory in your $PATH that will allow you to type okcupyd to enter an
+directory in your $PATH that will allow you to type okcupyd into your
-interactive ipython shell that has been prepared for use with okcupyd.
+shell of choice to enter an interactive ipython shell that has been
-Before the shell starts, you will be prompted for your username and
+prepared for use with okcupyd.
+Before the shell starts, you will be
-password.
+prompted for your username and password.
+This executable script accepts
+the flags --enable-logger which enables a logger of the given name, and
+--credentials whose action is described below.

+It is highly recommended that you use the --enable-logger=requests and
+--enable-logger=okcupyd flags if you encounter any problems.

 Credentials
 ~~~~~~~~~~~